BY JOHN GREENLEAF WHITTIER

 Our chair a broad pumpkin,—our lantern the moon,

-Telling tales of the fairy who travelled like steam,
+Telling tales of the fairy who traveled like steam,

 In a pumpkin-shell coach, with two rats for her team!"